Charlie's Music Variations

 Playing Situations Composing Studio Teaching Studio

-Playing Situations Composing Studio Visit Teaching Studio
+Playing Situations Osmosis Music Visit Teaching Studio

 For the past 22 years, he lived in an old cape at Back Cove with his artist wife Audrey.
 Over the decades Bechler, a composer, teacher and bandleader, played with numerous jazz musicians.
 He wholeheartedly supported their efforts, whether beginners or professionals.